This Major shares core requirements with the Nursing, D.N.P.

 - Current resume or curriculum vitae

-- A minimum of two current years of experience as an RN in an aggressive adult and/or pediatric Intensive Care Unit (ICU) must be completed prior to matriculation into the program.
+- A minimum of one current year of experience as an RN in an aggressive adult and/or pediatric Intensive Care Unit (ICU) must be completed prior to matriculation into the program.

 - Current Basic Life support (BLS), Advanced Cardiac Life Support (ACLS) certifications are required.

 - Critical Care Registered Nurse (CCRN) Certification is highly recommended.

 “A critical care area is defined as one where, on a routine basis, the registered professional nurse manages one or more of the following: invasive hemodynamic monitors (such as pulmonary artery catheter, CVP, arterial); cardiac assist devices; mechanical ventilation; and vasoactive infusions.
 Examples of critical care units may include but are not limited to: Surgical Intensive Care, Cardiothoracic Intensive care, Coronary Intensive Care, Medical Intensive Care, and Pediatric Intensive Care.
 Those who have experiences in other areas may be considered provided they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.”

 ‐ Council on Accreditation of Nurse Anesthesia Programs.

 - Current Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life support (PALS) Certifications must be maintained while in program.

 - A personal interview with the CRNA Program Panel is required